Better together – tips for couples planning for their retirement

 Couples often think that the money secrets they keep are for the best.
 Some even say that they’re saving up secretly to pay for a surprise for their other half.
 However, the reality is that open and honest joint financial planning is usually the best way for couples to achieve the financial future they want.

 Our retirement income expert Vince Smith-Hughes shares his retirement planning top tips for couples.

 - Estimate what retirement income you will need and what your outgoings will be.
 Will they remain the same as they are now, or will you spend more on holidays and hobbies in retirement?

-- Work out what income in retirement you are likely to receive.
+- Work out what income in retirement you're likely to receive.
 For example, what income will your pension pots give you?
 You could also request a State Pension forecast from the Department for Work and Pensions.

 - Own up to hidden debts and secret stashes of savings and investments.

-- Plan for a long retirement – but also think about how the other person would manage if one of you became ill or died.
+- Plan for a long retirement – but also think about how you would both manage if one of you became ill or died.

 - Consider topping up pensions and ISAs and whose pot is best to top up.

 Know your options

 - The retirement options you get from your pension provider might not be the best for you.
 It’s always worth comparing what you can get from other providers too, because you might be able to get a better deal.
 The Pension Wise website is a good place to start, pensionwise.gov.uk/shop-around.
 You can speak to them too, on 0800 280 8880, and book an appointment to meet someone in person.